jay-asos/ADO_StoryTestCaseExtraction/README.md

-# ADO Story Extractor 🚀
+# STAX (Story & Test Automation eXtractor) 🚀

+> Formerly: ADO Story Extractor / ADO Story Test Case Extraction.
+The project has been rebranded to **STAX** to better reflect its broader, platform-agnostic focus on Story & Test Automation.

 > **Default Port**: This application runs on port **5001** by default.
 Replace `{port}` in commands below with `5001` unless you've configured a different port.